1. Introducing GEE and Geemap#

 Follow the on-screen instructions to authenticate Earth Engine.
 After that, you should be able to see the interactive map displayed beneath the code cell (see Fig. 1.15).

-geemap.set_proxy(port=your-port-number) to connect to Earth Engine servers.
-Otherwise, you might encounter a connection timeout issue.
+geemap.set_proxy(port=your-port-number) to connect to Earth Engine servers (Fig. 1.16).
+Failure to do so may result in a connection timeout issue.

 import geemap geemap.set_proxy(port='your-port-number') Map = geemap.Map() Map